I Pity the Fool (TV series)

-I Pity the Fool is a 2006 American reality television series starring Mr. T, originally aired on TV Land.
+I Pity the Fool is a 2006 American reality television series starring Mr. T, originally airing on TV Land.

 Premise

 The series features Mr. T traveling from town to town giving advice, solving problems and teaching individuals some basic life rules.
 He mainly gives advice about playing fair and maintaining a good team spirit.
 The name of the show comes from Mr. T's catch phrase from Rocky III where he played the character James "Clubber" Lang.
 The show only lasted for six episodes.